Bheith ar foluain go deo…

 “This work would be easy for her, eh?”
 Daisuke poked Cassius in the ribs from the tree with one of his wings, and even Gabriel chortled, shaking his head at the banter.
 “I’m betting she’s a lovely, meek, and fragile little thing.”

-Cassius could stand it no longer and abruptly grabbed the bough Daisuke had made his bed and cracked it, sending Daisuke straight back down to Earth.
+Cassius could stand it no longer and abruptly grabbed the bough Daisuke had made his bed and cracked it, sending him straight back down to the earth.
 He put his foot on top of the other Wingéd’s chest, all of his weight bearing down on it.
 “I asked you once to be respectful.
 If you do not hold your tongue, I will hold it for you, understand?”

 Before he knew it, however, Isis and Gabriel pulled him off Daisuke and threw him to the ground.
 “This squadron has no room for hot heads!”
 Gabriel pointed a powerful finger in his direction after he was done rolling in the dirt.
 “Keep your cool, or we’ll have to report you.”